xhanin/jarup/README.md

 ## Status

+Only cat command is implemented ATM, just starting the concept implementation.

-Only a README at the moment, to gather feedback on the idea :)
+Star the project to encourage me :)